JimDesu/basis-lang/spec.md

 **Conformance.** Body fails to typecheck if any of the seven fexpr restrictions (§8.13, A–G) are violated:

-- A — a productive or reference fexpr-typed parameter.
+- A — a CREATE or reference fexpr-typed parameter.
 - B — a pointer to a fexpr-typed slot.
 - C — a fexpr-typed value in an object field, record field, or variant candidate.
 - D — a bare-identifier copy of a fexpr-typed value.
 - E — a fexpr-typed value in a lambda's capture list.
-- F — a fexpr-typed value from a constructor's productive output.
+- F — a fexpr-typed value from a constructor's CREATE output.
-- G — a fexpr-typed value written to a productive or reference parameter of the defining frame.
+- G — a fexpr-typed value written to a CREATE or UPDATE parameter of the defining frame.

 ### E.6 Joint Analysis Composition